shoestringlab/altseven/README.md

 altseven
 =========

-v 2.0.1
+v 3.0.0

 A JavaScript framework.
 Built as an academic exercise.
-May one day be suitable for use in production systems, but that day is not today.
-You have been warned.

 Compile on CLI from root folder: